Senior Writer Nate Herpich speaks with Professor Westy Egmont, who paints a portrait as to what life is like for refugees in today's world.

 The Immigrant Integration Lab (IIL) is an applied research lab exploring the intersection of social work, social policy, and immigrant inclusion.
 IIL is committed to social justice, working toward the well-being of immigrants by pursuing a rigorous academic approach that seeks to understand the appropriate services and delivery systems that lead to full social, civic, and economic integration of the foreign born in the United States.
 Dr. Westy Egmont leads the lab team.

-Boston College Graduate School of Social Work is committed to human needs and human rights.
+Boston College School of Social Work is committed to human needs and human rights.
 The migratory nature of the world has huge implications for delivering care and creating well-being.
 Immigrants are at once both the concern of social work and the actors who provide new initiatives and new solutions.
 Understanding the complex interaction of various populations is vital to social welfare and the creation of a just and well functioning society.

 Immigrant integration is the dynamic two-way process by which an immigrant is incorporated into a new society and the way the society adapts as it incorporates the newcomers.
 A primary goal of social work on both the clinical and macro level is enabling individuals to avoid marginalization and participate fully in the social, civic, and economic life of their country.